geoview-core - v2.2.0

 Returns Date

-Throws an error if the input cannot be parsed into a valid date.
+When the input cannot be parsed into a valid date

 • Parsing, validation, and temporal logic are delegated to createDayjs.